 This report includes a description of proposed changes to academic staffing for next year, as compared to the staffing that was approved in March 2020 for the current school year.
-This includes changes driven by projected enrolment, changes resulting from anticipated increased or decreased funding, and changes being considered to accommodate changing program needs, to meet strategic plan priorities and objectives or in anticipation of budget adjustments.
+This includes changes for next year that are being driven by projected enrolment changes resulting from anticipated increased or decreased funding, and changes being considered to accommodate changing program needs, to meet strategic plan priorities and objectives or in anticipation of budget adjustments.